IkedaLab-Daniel/study-notes-vault/Cloud/AWS/CloudEssentials.md

 Amazon **Route 53** is a Domain Name System (DNS) service that translates website names into IP addresses so browsers can locate and connect to websites.
 It supports different routing policies such as **latency-based**, **geolocation**, **geoproximity**, and **weighted round robin** to direct user traffic efficiently.
 Route 53 can also be used to register and manage domain names.

 **Amazon CloudFront** is a **Content Delivery Network (CDN)** that uses **edge locations** to deliver website content closer to users for faster performance.
 By caching static assets like images and videos in nearby locations, CloudFront reduces latency and enhances the user experience.
 Together, Route 53 and CloudFront ensure that users can access web applications quickly and reliably from anywhere in the world.

+## Real-World AWS Networking Scenarios

+Companies often use **multiple VPCs, Regions, and hybrid setups** to support global customers.
+A common configuration is a **VPC with a VPN connection**, which creates a secure, encrypted tunnel between an on-premises network and AWS resources.
+This setup ensures privacy while using the public internet but can face bandwidth limitations.

+For higher performance and compliance needs, companies may use **AWS Direct Connect**, a **dedicated private connection** between a data center and AWS.
+Direct Connect offers faster, more secure, and reliable data transfer, making it ideal for large-scale operations.

+**When to use each:**

+* **VPN:** Flexible, secure remote access for smaller data transfers or backup connections.
+* **Direct Connect:** High-bandwidth, low-latency, dedicated line for large data transfers.
+* **Both:** VPN can serve as a **failover** or **redundancy** for Direct Connect to ensure uptime.

+For **global content delivery**, organizations use **Amazon CloudFront** and **Route 53**.
+Route 53 uses **latency-based routing** to direct users to the nearest AWS Region, while CloudFront serves cached content from **edge locations** worldwide.
+This multi-region, multi-VPC architecture provides **low-latency, fault-tolerant**, and scalable performance for users across the globe.